bartosh/CV/cv.rst

 Software Engineer
 =================

-Areas of expertise: Python development, Linux build systems, software integration, strong general IT and Unix expertise.
+Areas of expertise: Python programming, Linux build systems, software integration, strong general IT and Unix expertise.
 Work well independently and within a team.
 Self-starter with minimal amount of instructions and supervision required.